Overview

 • Carbidopa (Lodosyn) interacts with GRIFFONIA SIMPLICIFOLIA

 Griffonia simplicifolia contains a chemical called 5-HTP which can affect the brain.
-Carbidopa (Lodosyn) can also affect the brain.
+Carbidopa can also affect the brain.
 Taking Griffonia simplicifolia along with carbidopa might increase the risk of serious side effects including rapid speech, anxiety, aggressiveness, and others.

 • Dextromethorphan (Robitussin DM, and others) interacts with GRIFFONIA SIMPLICIFOLIA